meetbryce/unify/docs/BUILDING_CONNECTORS.md

 we don't want to cache the results, but rather invoke the API live every time the table is referenced.

-One use case could be a "Google search" adapter, which returns the results of a Google search query.
+One use case could be a "Google search" connector, which returns the results of a Google search query.
 It's infeasible to retrieve "all" results, so instead we need to call the API every time a query is made.